 Preschools are overseen on a municipal level in Sweden, and attendance is optional and available for children from one year up to the fall semester when they turn six.
 In 2022, 85.8 percent of all children of preschool age were attending one of the 9,310 preschools in the country.
 That was the highest share during the last 10 years.
 While children can enter preschool from the age of one, preschool attendance was most common for five-year-olds.

 After preschool, the next step on the education ladder is primary school.
+However, before moving on to this, children can attend one year of so-called preschool classes, which prerpare them for primary school.
 Primary school institutions are also overseen by municipalities and consist of nine years of compulsory education.
 The nine years are divided into three stages: lower school, intermediate school, and junior high school.
-The number of primary schools decreased since 2012 and amounted to 4,829 institutions in 2019.
-However, the number of pupils attending primary school increased annually since 2010, reaching roughly 1.1 million pupils in 2019; a development which resulted in a constant increase in the average number of pupils per primary school in the country.
+The number of primary schools decreased since 2013 and amounted to 4,719 institutions in the school year 2022/23.
+However, the number of pupils attending primary school increased annually over the same period, reaching more than 1.1 million pupils in 2022/23, a development which resulted in a constant increase in the average number of pupils per primary school in the country.

 Upper secondary and higher education

 Contrary to primary school, upper secondary education is optional in Sweden.
 364,000 students were registered in the 1,295 upper secondary schools in the school year 2022/23, which was the highest number of students during the last 10 years.
 Hence, there were 281 students per upper secondary school in the academic year 2022/23.
 Upper secondary education in Sweden are divided between programs preparing the students for higher education, and programs preparing them for vocational education.
 Upper secondary education in Sweden usually lasts three years.